Troglio/troglio/README.md

 **How it works ?**
 Basically, Troglio will create JSON pages out of Trello cards right in the browser.
 When a user requests a preview, Troglio opens an iFrame containing both the corresponding page + the new data.

-As a developer it means that, when your website is opened through an iFrame, you should intercept these new data and propagate them accordingly to fill your templates lives.
+As a developer it means that, when your website is opened through an iFrame, you should intercept these new data and propagate them accordingly to fill your templates, live.

 If you use a Javascript framework (like React), it is a piece of cake: just catch the new data and propagate them into your routes as new props.
-[Here is a complete working project for you to get started.](https://github.com/Troglio/troglio-starter-preact-static)
+[Here is a snippet illustrating the point.](https://github.com/Troglio/troglio-starter-preact-static/blob/master/src/App.js)

 # Support